Have you or someone you love experienced any of the following?

 The FDA held a public meeting on September 24 to discuss the risks and benefits of Essure.
 The outcome has not yet been published, but the agency is expected to make recommendations on how to provide additional information to Essure patients.

-If you or a loved one has been injured by the Essure implant, contact the Essure lawsuit specialists of Nadrich & Cohen, LLP.
+If you or a loved one has been injured by the Essure implant, contact the Essure lawsuit specialists of Nadrich & Cohen Accident Injury Lawyers.
 We are actively investigating claims against the manufacturer, for failure to adequately warn consumers of Essure’s potential side effects.
 Don’t wait, call today for a free case evaluation.
 We never collect a fee for our services, unless a recovery is made.
 Call 1-800-718-4658 now for a free consultation.